 Founded in 1348, this High Gothic castle has a unique standing among Czech castles.
-It was constructed by King of Bohemia and Holy Roman Emperor, Charles IV. as a place for safekeeping of the royal treasures, esp. collections of holy relics and the imperial coronation jewels.
-In 1355 Charles IV began living in the castle and supervised its completion and the decoration of interiors, especially the castle chapels.
+It was constructed by Charles IV, King of Bohemia and Holy Roman Emperor, as a place for safekeeping the royal treasures, esp. collections of holy relics and the imperial coronation jewels.
+In 1355, Charles IV began living in the castle and supervised its completion and the decoration of interiors, especially the castle chapels.
 In 1365, the castle's construction was finished and the Chapel of the Holy Cross was consecrated.
 At the outbreak of the Hussite wars, the Czech coronation jewels were transported to the castle for safety reasons.
 They were kept here for nearly 200 years.

-Since the environment in the Chapel of the Holy Cross (mainly air temperature and humidity) is what affects the panel paintings the most, great care was needed in installation of the air treatment system which would sustain temperature and humidity at defined parameters while not interfering with the historical furnishing of the gallery.
-This is why a PLC Tecomat was chosen for this installation at the castle.
+Since the environment in the Chapel of the Holy Cross (mainly air temperature and humidity) is what affects the panel paintings the most, great care was needed in the installation of an air treatment system that would sustain temperature and humidity at defined parameters while not interfering with the historical furnishing of the gallery.
+This is why a Tecomat PLC was chosen for this installation at the castle.

 Air treatment units installed at the castle